Jesse Winker Player Props: Brewers vs. Padres

 Jesse Winker At The Plate

-- In six of eight games this year (75.0%), Winker has reached via hit, and that includes multiple hits twice.
+- This year, Winker has tallied at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- He has not hit a home run in his eight games this year.

-- Winker has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.
+- Winker has driven in a run in four games this season (50.0%), including two games with multiple runs batted in.

 - He has scored in four games this year (50.0%), but has had no multi-run games.